play 1 minute recap

 01

-Lean and Fast: don't introduce complication or complexity unless absolutely necessary (a tenet I try to apply in every project!)
+Lean and Fast: don't introduce complication or complexity unless absolutely necessary (a tenet I try to apply in every project!).

 02

-More than the Mountain: show the human side of Kilimanjaro (the porters!) as much as possible
+More than the Mountain: show the human side of Kilimanjaro (the porters!) as much as possible.

 03

-Stellar Documentation: record the context and reasoning behind design decisions to ensure clarity far into the future
+Stellar Documentation: record the context and reasoning behind design decisions to ensure clarity far into the future.

 The site content needed to be structured in such a way as to create channels for the various users visiting the site: aspiring Kilimanjaro climbers, tourism companies, potential donors, and those looking to learn about KPAP.
-I examined the content of each page and created a new menu structure to test with users in a tree test.

 20 users completed the tree test, and results confirmed that the proposed menu structure would enable aspiring climbers and tourism companies to find information relevant to them.
 The results also revealed that potential donors would look in three spots to learn about KPAP's cause: About Us, Donate, and Contact Us.

 Now that the menu structure was in place, I needed to re-organize the existing content to match each page's purpose.
 I conducted an audit of the existing copy to determine the message and function of each section and assigned it to a group.
+I re-worked the content with a focus on brevity, clarity, and intentional language choice.

 See it live!